A chronology of key events:

 2007 July - Thousands protest in the commercial capital Manzini to press for democratic reforms.

-2008 February - Opposition groups decide to boycott forthcoming elections as part of their campaign for multi-party elections.
+2008 September - Opposition groups boycott elections as part of their campaign for multi-party elections.

 2010 September - Pro-democracy demonstrators march through Manzini, despite the arrest of some 50 activists the previous day.